-- 1 the macros compiled during the current session - 2 the stored compiled macros in the SASMACR catalog in the specified library (if options MSTORED and SASMSTORE= are in effect) - 3 each autocall library specified in the SASAUTOS option (if options SASAUTOS= and MAUTOSOURCE are in effect).
+- 1 the macros compiled during the current session - 2 the stored compiled macros in the SASMACR catalog in the specified library (if options MSTORED and SASMSTORE= are in effect) - 3 each autocall library specified in the SASAUTOS option (if options SASAUTOS= and MAUTOSOURCE are in effect) - 4 the stored compiled macros in the SASMACR catalog in the SASHELP library

 You can display the entries in a catalog containing compiled macros.
-For more information, see Chapter 10, "Macro Facility Error Messages and Debugging," on page 111.
+For more information, see Chapter 10, "Macro Facility Error Messages and Debugging," on page 117.